Patricia Pinedo

-Patricia Pinedo (born 13 May 1981 in Amurrio) is a Spanish handballer who plays for SD Itxako and the Spanish national team, with them she participated at the 2011 World Women's Handball Championship in Brazil.
+Patricia Pinedo (born 13 May 1981 in Amurrio) is a Spanish former handballer who played for SD Itxako and BM Bera Bera as well as the Spanish national team, with them she participated at the 2011 World Women's Handball Championship in Brazil, where Spain won Bronze medals.

+She retired in 2013 after her team had been disbanded.

 Her twin sister Elisabeth Pinedo also plays for the Spanish national handball team.